 Interior plumbing fixes: A leak in the plumbing inside walls requires cutting the wall open, finding the exact spot where the leak is occurring, fixing it, patching the wall, and then sanding, priming, and repainting it.
 Most people don’t have the equipment and experience for this, so hiring a pro is best.

 Exterior above fixes: Make regular inspections of your gutters and downspouts, especially in times of the year when they collect more debris (in autumn when leaves are falling).
 Clean your gutters and downspouts once or twice a year and ensure the drainage goes away from the house.
 For bad caulking, scrape out the old stuff and apply new caulking to make a better seal.
 Repairing or replacing flashing may require a professional due to the height and the pitch of the roof or other locations.

-Exterior below fixes: If a section of sprinkler piping needs replacing and you can’t do that, just call the company that installed the system.
+Exterior below fixes: If a section of sprinkler piping needs replacing and you can’t do that, just call the company that installed the system or a competent landscaping or irrigation company.
 On your own, you may be able to adjust downspouts that aren’t draining properly or add extenders.
 When grading is a problem, this is a serious job that may also require permits, so call a professional.
 For waterproofing your basement, it’s best to call a professional for that as well.

 How To Prevent Leaks

 Whether the goal is to prevent leaks or prevent them from happening again following a repair, there are a number of things you can do or have done by a professional service:

 Clean out gutters and downspouts 1-2 times per year.